Chairman of the Cabinet of Ministers of Kyrgyzstan: Powers

 Until 2010, the president was in a stronger position than the prime minister in Kyrgyzstan, but after the 2010 constitutional referendum, the state transitioned to a parliamentary system, placing greater power in parliament and the cabinet at the expense of the president.
 This was reverted in 2021 after the Kyrgyz constitutional referendum.

 History of the office

-Kubatbek Boronov was the acting prime minister from 16 June 2020, succeeding Muhammetkaliy Abulgaziyev after his resignation due to his cabinet's heavy corruption case.
+Kubatbek Boronov was the acting prime minister from 16 June 2020, succeeding Mukhammedkalyi Abylgaziev after his resignation due to his cabinet's heavy corruption case.

-Following election protests, Boronov resigned and was replaced on 6 October 2020 by Sadyr Japarov and again by Artem Novikov on 14 November 2020 to 3 February 2021.
+Following election protests, Boronov resigned and was replaced on 6 October 2020 by opposition party founder Sadyr Japarov and again by Artem Novikov on 14 November 2020 to 3 February 2021.